github-pfeifer-syscon-de/glglobe/README.md

   look for "$host_os" = "mingw32"
 </pre>

-Localisation (at the moment de) was added if anything relatet to that area is missing "gettextisize" might help.
+Localisation (at the moment de) was added if anything related to that area is missing "gettextisize" might help.
-But it will not show up, unless the  program is installed.
+To start the program it is required to be installed, otherwise it will not show up.

 ## Customizing